A fish out of water: How to delete a credential in SQL Server (sys.credentials table)

 Cause

-The error “Ad hoc updates to system catalogs are not allowed” occurs when you try to directly modify or delete entries in system views or tables, such as sys.credentials, which are managed by SQL Server.
-SQL Server protects these system catalogs to ensure the integrity of the system and prevent direct modifications that could lead to inconsistencies or cause the system to break.
+The error “Ad hoc updates to system catalogs are not allowed” occurs when you try to directly modify or delete entries in system views or tables, such as sys.credentials those managed by SQL Server.
+SQL Server protects these system catalogs to ensure system integrity and prevent direct modifications that could lead to inconsistencies or break the system to break.

 Solution